Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 # Final Project Grading Outline

 Below is the outline for the grading of the final project.
+Your main goal is to have a public web server I can go to such as `http://yourname.pythonanywhere.com`.

+**Broad requirements:**
+- Each team member has pushed their contributions to Github.
+- A notebook is pushed along with the code base that summarizes your work on the steps below.

 # Data Engineering and Machine Learning